vippsas/vipps-login-api/vipps-login-api.md

 ### Vipps Login from phone number

-Vipps Login from phone number is based on the Client initiated backchannel authentication (CIBA) standard and built to support special cases where login does not start in browser or app.
+Vipps Login from phone number is based on the Client Initiated Backchannel Authentication (CIBA) standard and built to support special cases where login does not start in browser or app.
 This means that it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.
 This could typically be physical contexts e.g point of sales solutions, on the phone e.g call-center solutions or devices/terminals e.g TV-boxes.
-To ensure a consisten user experience on webpages and in apps it is not allowed to use Vipps Login from phone number for such usecases.
+To ensure a consistent user experience on webpages and in apps it is not allowed to use Vipps Login from phone number for such use cases.

 Since Vipps Login from phone number are reserved for such special cases it needs to be specially enabled by Vipps for eligible sale units.
 [Description on how to order Vipps Login from phone number can be found here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-vipps-login-from-phone-number-and-how).
 A sale unit can be set up with both Vipps Login in browser and from phone number (and QR-code) enabled, and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.